bkavlak/gisgpu_docker/README.md

 http://127.0.0.1:888/?token......
 ```

 Copy the last link to a browser (like Chrome).
+Hit ENTER.

 Enjoy!